MISTERPUG51/sticky/readme.md

 Sticky is a small game I made.
 The goal of the game is to move a cube through multiple mazes without touching the walls and avoiding other obstacles.
 Moving the cube is done by using the W, A, S, and D keys.

+Currently, the game is only available for Windows PCs, but you can run it on MacOS and Linux using [WINE](https://www.winehq.org/).

 # Credits
 #### Music